Kingdom Culture at Antioch

-A “Kingdom Culture church” is a Spirit-led, biblically based family of God embracing every nation, tribe, people and language, committed to worshipping Jesus and living out Kingdom values in community.
+A “Kingdom Culture church” is a Spirit-led, biblically based family of God embracing every nation, tribe, people and language, committed to worshiping Jesus and living out Kingdom values in community.

-Also, because of our biblical convictions, we are clearly stating that we oppose any form of human oppression towards, but not limited to, the poor, women, the unborn, the elderly, the immigrant, people of every culture and race, and persons with mental, emotional, social or physical disabilities.
+Also, because of our biblical convictions, we are clearly stating that we oppose any form of human oppression toward, but not limited to, the poor, women, the unborn, the elderly, the immigrant, people of every culture and race and persons with mental, emotional, social or physical disabilities.

 Kingdom Culture Values

 - Church members prioritize Christian identity over any racial, cultural or political identity.
 1 Peter 2:9-10

 - Value is placed on every person of any race, gender and age.
 Value is shown in many ways, often through encouragement, honor, care, meeting one another’s needs, rejoicing and mourning with one another and advocating for one another when subject to injustice.
 Romans 12:9-16; 1 Corinthians 12:12-27

 - Church leaders seek God and respond to the Holy Spirit’s leadership in establishing Kingdom Culture through church leadership, church teaching and church ministries and services.
 Acts 13:1-3

 - Church leaders equip every church member to understand and apply God’s Word when distinguishing between Kingdom Culture and societal narratives.
 Acts 15:1-35